 Auckland: The largest city in New Zealand, it is both cosmopolitan and relaxed.
-It is nicknamed the City of Sails because there are more boat owners here than in any other city in the world.
-This is reflected in its water-oriented lifestyle, from sailing to whale and dolphin watching to deep-sea fishing.
 Howick Historical Village reflects life as it was in the mid-1800s.
-National Maritime Museum and Parnell Colonial Village and Rose Gardens are interesting as well as the Town Hall, known for its impressive heritage buildings.
-Great shopping and dining make Auckland a delicious way to begin any New Zealand adventure.
+National Maritime Museum, Parnell Colonial Village and Rose Gardens are interesting as well as Town Hall.
+Great shopping and dining make the city a delicious way to begin any New Zealand adventure.

 Marlborough Sounds: The region appears in stories and legends of the indigenous Maori.
 The famous Captain James Cook favored Marlborough Sounds as a base while charting New Zealand in the 18th century.
-Today, it is Marlborough’s year-round sunshine and easy-going lifestyle that draw people here.
+Marlborough is known for its mussel farms.
 With forests, trout-filled rivers, rugged backcountry and sheltered bays, it is a favorite for outdoor enthusiasts.
-There are opportunities for sailing, diving, fishing, biking, kayaking and hiking.
-More leisurely pursuits include vineyard tours, strolling through formal gardens, browsing galleries and craft studios and wonderful dining.
-The wildlife includes dolphins, seals, spotted and king shags, tiny blue penguins, native bellbird, tui and other birds.
-Blenheim is the largest town in the Marlborough region.
+There are opportunities for sailing, diving, biking, kayaking and hiking.
+More leisurely pursuits include vineyard tours and browsing galleries and craft studios.
+Wildlife includes dolphin, seal and blue penguin.

-Wellington: Wellington, New Zealand’s capital city, is set on the edge of a peaceful harbor and surrounded by rolling hills.
-It is an amiable city with boutique shops, galleries and great restaurants – all within easy walking distance of downtown.
+Wellington: New Zealand’s capital city is set on the edge of a peaceful harbor surrounded by rolling hills.
+It is an amiable city with boutique shops, galleries and great restaurants within easy walking distance of downtown.
 The city on the North Island is bounded on three sides by water.
 In 1839, the first Europeans settled here.
-As the nation’s capital, Wellington has a rich cultural life that includes Royal New Zealand Ballet, New Zealand Symphony Orchestra, Te Whaea National Dance and Drama Centre and National Portrait Gallery.
+As the nation’s capital, Wellington has a rich cultural life that includes Royal New Zealand Ballet, Te Whaea National Dance and Drama Centre and National Portrait Gallery.